apicraft-dev/apicraft-rails/README.md

 │   │   └── order.rb
 ```
 ### 🥷 Working with Mock APIs
 **APICraft** dynamically generates mock APIs by interpreting contract specifications on the fly.
-If a real implementation is available, it seamlessly forwards the request to it.
+You can request the mock response by passing `Apicraft-Mock: true` in the headers.

 `https://yoursite.com/api/orders`
 ```json